 Table of Contents

-I spoke with Margot Escott, LSCW about how she uses cognitive restructuring in her therapy practice in Naples, Florida, and she explained that she begins the process by making her clients aware of the types of cognitive distortions.
+I spoke with Margot Escott, LSCW about how she uses cognitive restructuring in her therapy practice in Naples and Florida, and she explained that she begins the process by making her clients aware of the types of cognitive distortions.

 Escott hands her clients a list of cognitive distortions and asks them to spend a week thinking about which ones resonate with them.